What is Mega Glalie in Pokémon GO?

 | 100% IV (Perfect) | 2041 CP |

-| Minimum (10/10/10) | ~1944 CP |
+| Minimum IV (10/10/10) | ~1944 CP |

 What CP Should You Look For?

-Priority Targets:
+High Priority Targets:

-- 1632 CP (non-boosted) → Perfect
+- 1632 CP (non-weather boosted) → Perfect IV potential

-- 2041 CP (boosted) → Perfect
+- 2041 CP (weather boosted) → Perfect IV potential

-Good Range:
+Good CP Range:

-- 1600+ CP (normal)
+- 1600+ CP in normal weather

-- 2000+ CP (weather boosted)
+- 2000+ CP in weather boosted conditions

-How CP Helps You
+How CP Helps You During Catching

-- Helps decide:
+- Helps identify high-IV encounters

 Important Notes

-- IVs are hidden until you appraise
+- IVs are hidden until you appraise the Pokémon

-Pro Catch Strategy (Based on CP)
+Pro Catch Strategy Based on CP

-- Use Golden Razz Berry every throw
+- Use Golden Razz Berries for every throw

-- Aim for Excellent curveballs
+- Aim for Excellent curveball throws

-- Take your time (don’t rush)
+- Take your time and avoid rushed throws

-If CP is LOW:
+If CP is low:

-- Use fewer premium resources if needed
+- You can conserve resources if needed

 Quick CP Summary